 Sometime after Christmas, once Poppy had returned to Victoria, Mum and Dad invited a few of the other residents of the Mountain View Motel over for what turned into a big, drunken mess.

-I remember some angry noises from my Dad directed at one guy (nothing more than slurry words really), and then the young pervert guy (the guy with the dirty calendars we met earlier) fell down into our fake Christmas tree and almost broke it in half.
+I remember some angry noises from my Dad directed at one guy (nothing more than slurry words really).
+Then, the young pervert guy (the same a-hole we’d met earlier, with the dirty calendars) fell down into our fake Christmas tree and almost broke it in half.
 Christmas had become officially screwed up for us kids at that point.
 Drunken strangers reeled around; people sat around our place in varying levels of consciousness.
 It was chaos.
-I wanted it over and for all of them to go away.
+I wanted it to be done with and for all of them to go away.
 I didn’t like all these strangers laying around our place with my parents asleep in their chairs.
 It felt scary and deeply messed up.

 Kim was getting scared and I wasn’t happy either, so I said “let’s go” and we walked out the front door in our pajamas and slippers.
 It was cold outside and I led us up the lane to the closest warm place I could think of: the Motel’s laundry building, which was a small structure containing some pay washing machines and dryers.
 It was a lot warmer inside.
 After we went in and closed the door, Kim sat up on top of a running dryer, and we waited for what seemed like a long time.
 I felt that it was better for us to be away from our drunken parents and their stupid drunken guests.
 Looking back, I wonder if Kim thought we could not go back home again.
-Kim asked me questions like “Why do they drink?” or “what are we going to do?” or other things which I couldn’t answer.
-I was about 9 or 10, and she was only 7 or 8.
-I only knew that I hated the feeling of dread and uncertainty in my stomach, and it was better to walk away from it than just sit there surrounded by drunken assholes.
+Kim asked me “Why do they drink?” and “What are we going to do?” and other things which I couldn’t answer.
+I was about 9 or 10 and she was only 7 or 8.
+I only knew that I hated the feeling of dread and uncertainty in my stomach, and I resented my parents.
+It was better to walk away from it than just sit there surrounded by drunken idiots.
 Kim and I didn’t stay in that laundry building all night, but we stayed there for what seemed like a long time.